Qualifications.

 important during the first year for the instrument to reach a point of

-be tuned three to four times in its first year to help the instrument through
+piano be tuned three to four times in its first year to help the instrument

-its “wire stretch” phase.
-Once the piano has gained some stability and,
+through its “wire stretch” phase.
+Once the piano has gained some stability

 tuning should suffice to help the piano through the seasonal changes in